jhajek/Linux-text-book-part-1/Chapter-11/chapter-11.md

 In order to enhance processing you may in your partitioning decisions want to place certain portions of the file-system on different disks.
 For instance you may want to place the ```/var``` directory on a different disk so that system log writing doesn't slow down data stored in the users home directories.
 You may be installing a MySQL database and want to move the default storage to a second disk you just mounted to reduce write ware on your hard disks.
 These are good strategies to employ, but what happens as the hard disks in those examples begin to fill up?
 How do you migrate or add larger disks?

-The answer is that under standard partitioning you don't.
+The answer is that under standard partitioning and partitions you don't.
 You simply backup and reinstall the Operating System on a bigger drive.
 This is very time consuming and a risky operation that is not taken lightly.
 What to do?
 A solution to this problem and the limitations of traditional disk partitions is called LVM, [Logical Volume Management](http://tldp.org/HOWTO/LVM-HOWTO/ "LVM"), created in 1998.
 LVM version 2 is the current full featured version baked in to the [Linux kernel since version 2.6](https://en.wikipedia.org/wiki/Logical_Volume_Manager_(Linux) "LVM 2").

 LVM is a different way to look at partitions and file-systems.
 Instead of the standard way of partitioning up disks, instead we are dealing with multiple large disks.
 As technology progressed, we took our single large disk that we had split into partitions with __fdisk__ and now we supplemented it with multiple disks in place of those partitions.
 The Linux kernel needed a new way to manage those multiple disks, especially in regards to a single file system.  *"Logical volume management provides a higher-level view of the disk storage on a computer system than the traditional view of disks and partitions.
 This gives the system administrator much more flexibility in allocating storage to applications and users[^130]."*  In order to install LVM2 on Fedora/CentOS and Ubuntu you can type: